aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to EXCEL via Java or Online App" h2="On Premise Java API to convert DOTM to EXCEL without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOTM to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+Converting DOTM to EXCEL is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that provides the necessary tools to convert DOTM to EXCEL.
+The first step is to export the DOTM file to HTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document manipulation API that enables you to easily convert DOTM to HTML.
+Once the DOTM file is converted to HTML, the second step is to use Aspose.Cells for Java to convert the HTML file to EXCEL.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables you to quickly and easily convert HTML to EXCEL.
+With the help of Aspose.Total for Java, you can easily convert DOTM to EXCEL in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}